 “They earned a little bit of money, had a gossip about what was going on in their street and, importantly, whose son should go out with whose daughter”

-A little bit of money was right.
+The word ‘little’ is an important one in this sentence.
 Compared with their salaried male co-workers, women were paid piecework rates.
 In 1920, women brought in an annual salary of 400 NOK (£40) whilst the men earned up to 720 NOK (£72) a year.
 Those men who smoked the fish could earn over 2,000 NOK (£200) annually.
 A small fortune!

 Smoking fish was equal parts art and skill, requiring three years’ training.
 An additional perk was the two free bottles of beer a day that the men were allowed to drink in the workplace.
 The last so-called smoker died in 2017 at the grand age of 96.
 Clearly, those daily beers did him no harm!
 His grandson has carried on the tradition and smokes fish at the museum every Tuesday during the summer months.